simologos/essex-eportfolio/example/content/research/bigData/index.md

 Please note the following assumptions made in the analysis of the provided data:

 Firstly, the attribute "Support" is assumed to represent whether or not the student received assistance during the exam, indicating the presence or absence of support.
-Secondly, the attribute "Exam Boards" is interpreted as referring to examination boards, which are responsible for establishing the curriculum, creating examination materials, and evaluating students' performance in their respective subjects.
-Lastly, due to the presence of repeating groups in the table, it is unclear to which specific course a given exam score corresponds.
+Secondly, the attribute "Exam Boards" refers to examination boards responsible for establishing the curriculum, creating examination materials, and evaluating students' performance in their respective subjects.
+Lastly, due to the presence of repeating groups in the table, it needs to be clarified to which specific course a given exam score corresponds.
 As a result, the assumption is made that the exam score pertains to the first occurrence of the corresponding course listed in the table.

 #### First Normal Form (1NF)

-In order to achieve the first normal form (1NF), the data must be organized in tables where each row is uniquely identified by a primary key and all attribute values are atomic, meaning they cannot be further decomposed.
+In order to achieve the first normal form (1NF), the data must be organised in tables where a primary key uniquely identifies each row, and all attribute values are atomic, meaning they cannot be further decomposed.
 Additionally, there should be no repeating groups within a table.

 In the provided table, the presence of repeating groups in the "Course Name," "Exam Boards," and "Teacher Name" columns is evident, as multiple values are associated with the same student number and student name.
-To address this issue and achieve the first normal form, a composite key consisting of the "Student Number" and "Course Name" attributes is introduced.
-This composite key ensures the creation of a distinct row for each student and course combination, eliminating the occurrence of repeating groups and promoting the use of atomic values.
-Furthermore, the attributes "Student Name" and "Teacher Name" are decomposed into more granular components, specifically "First Name" and "Last Name" for student names, and "Title" and "Teacher Name" for teacher names.
+A composite key consisting of the "Student Number" and "Course Name" attributes is introduced to address this issue and achieve the first normal form.
+This composite key ensures the creation of a distinct row for each student and course combination, eliminating repeating groups and promoting the use of atomic values.
+Furthermore, the attributes "Student Name" and "Teacher Name" are decomposed into more granular components, specifically "First Name" and "Last Name" for student names and "Title" and "Teacher Name" for teacher names.
 These modifications convert the table into the first normal form.

+Table 8: Data organized in the first normal form

 &nbsp;<ins>Student Number</ins> | First Name | Last Name | Exam Score | Support | Date of Birth | &nbsp;<ins>Course Name</ins> | Exam Boards | Title | Teacher Name
 --------------------------------|------------|-----------|------------|---------|---------------|------------------------------|-------------|-------|-------------